Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 > AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.

 ## CI/CD Configuration Steps
+If there is any build error when following the steps, it is probably caused by IAM permission issue.
+Check status reasons and error messages on CodeBuild and CloudFormation console.
+You may need to add permission for your project CloudFormation role.

 ### 1. Create a CodeStar Project
 Create a CodeStar web service project.
 You can choose Cloud9 as your IDE and CodeCommit as your code repository.
 It may take a few minutes for AWS to create and configure resources for your CodeStar project.